mmadr5/First-Game/README.md

 2 Comments on my Piazza: Lora and Alexander

-The game camera is a 3rd person view of BB8 and they can shoot peanuts and objects, in this case, 5 fruits, the peanuts destroy the fruits but let's the peanuts bounce off with physics and award points, I have textures for the road, cement and, billboard.
+The game camera is a 3rd person view of BB8 and they can shoot peanuts and objects.
+In this case, 5 fruits, the peanuts destroy the fruits but let's the peanuts bounce off with physics and award points, I have textures for the road, cement and, billboard.
 I have more than 3 3D models such as bilboard, BB8, and the towers plus more.